SalishSeaCast/tools/docs/I_ForcingFiles/index.rst

 * :file:`webtide_forcing.ipynb`: an IPython Notebook to prepare tidal forcing files for the large Salish Sea NEMO 3.4 domain, western boundary.

-* :file:`altitude.py`: A Python script to calculate the average altitude of a CGRF grid cell over one month.

-* :file:`correct_pressure.py`: A Python script to correct CGRF pressure to sea level.
+* :file:`correct_pressure.py`: A Python script to correct CGRF pressure files to sea level.

 When you add a new notebook to this collection please use :command:`python make_readme.py` in the :file:`tools/I_ForcingFiles/` directory to update the :file:`README.md` and commit and push it too.